 The annual PTF appropriation provides reimbursement to the Social Security trust funds for non-trust fund activities.
-These activities include special payments for certain uninsured persons (also known as Prouty Benefits), pension reform, interest on unnegotiated checks, and a quinquennial adjustment for military service wage credits.1 The estimated annual appropriation and resulting obligations for FY 2015 are shown below.
+These activities include pension reform, interest on unnegotiated checks, and a quinquennial adjustment for military service wage credits.
+Listed below is the estimated annual appropriation and resulting obligations for FY 2016.